 10. Fatty fish

 For example, this study followed 478,040 adults and discovered that eating more fish reduced the risk of developing colorectal cancer.
-A lowered risk of digestive tract cancer development has also been identified.
+A lowered risk of digestive tract cancer and colorectal cancer development has also been identified.

-This is largely due to the high quantities of vitamin D and omega-3 fatty acids found in these fatty meat cuts.
-Vitamin D for example, is thought to protect against and reduce the risk of cancer, while omega-3 fatty acids are believed to block its development.
+This is largely due to fish’s high quantities of vitamin D and omega-3 fatty acids.
+Vitamin D, for example, is thought to protect against and reduce the risk of cancer, while omega-3 fatty acids are believed to block its development.

 Experts recommend eating two portions of fatty fish each week to maximise the health benefits.

-For cooking inspiration, check out these 15 ways to eat more oily fish from Healthy Herts.
-Why not try making a fresh tuna linguine or perhaps a traditional fish pie?
+For cooking inspiration, check out these 14 ways to eat more oily fish from Healthy Herts.
+Why not make a fresh tuna linguine or perhaps a traditional fish pie?

 Which foods might increase the risk of cancer?

-According to sources like the World Health Organization (WHO) and Cancer Research UK, there are certain foods which might increase the risk of cancer.
+According to sources like the World Health Organization (WHO) and Cancer Research UK, certain foods might increase the risk of cancer.

 These are labelled ‘carcinogenic’ foods.
 A carcinogen is a substance capable of causing cancer in living tissue.